 - Different time zones: Some students might not be in Maastricht, which means that team members might be working from different parts of the world.
 Be aware of each other's time differences, and plan your meetings on moments that accommodate different time zones. - Communication tools: When it comes to tips for managing remote teams, nothing beats efficient communication.
-Virtual team communication can best be handled with the right communication tools, and it is vital that you discuss early on in your group work which tools to use. - ○ Chat tools: for asking quick questions and clarifying matters about your work. - Skype or Zoom: for carrying out video meetings/brainstorm sessions with your team. - Management tools: There are plenty of free tools for managing your remote team work.
+Virtual team communication can best be handled with the right communication tools, and it is vital that you discuss early on in your group work which tools to use. - Chat tools: for asking quick questions and clarifying matters about your work. - Skype or Zoom: for carrying out video meetings/brainstorm sessions with your team. - Email: for the more official correspondence, like arranging the time for group reports and one-on-one meetings, or reporting to your mentor, coach and client or communication with PREMIUM Central Management. - Management tools: There are plenty of free tools for managing your remote team work.
 Such tools will greatly facilitate your project/challenge, task, and team management as well as ensure you save time by working in one document at the same time.
 Some free examples are Slack, Clockify and Trello.